"

-9 More Intervals
+9 Intervals II: Further Concepts

-Recall that when we learned about the harmonic minor scale (Chapter 6, Section 9), there was a large gap between [latex]\hat6[/latex] (le) and [latex]\hat7[/latex] (ti) (Example 9.1.1).
+Remember that when we studied the harmonic minor scale (Chapter 6, Section 9), there was a significant gap between scale degree 6 (le) and scale degree 7 (ti).
+In Example 9.1.1, the large gap is between B flat and C sharp.

 Example 9.1.1.
 Harmonic minor scale